0xfrej/vlcb/README.md

 ## TODO
+- allow indenpendently poll ingress and egress of packets (this will benefit projects implementing module)
 - refactor
   - each socket holds a pointer to endpoint (this should be the hw addr) - done
     - if no hw addr is set yet, can't communicate